26 Sep An Expert’s Advice for Starting a Career in Cybersecurity

-With the growing use of software in businesses, the Application Security Engineering function also grows to ensure that organizations are compliance with all security requirements.
-Being a highly specialized role, specialist fetches a net of $100,000 to $250,000.
+With the growing use of software in businesses, the Application Security Engineering function also grows to ensure that organizations comply with all security requirements.
+Being a highly specialized role, a specialist fetches a net of $100,000 to $250,000.
 If you already want a specific area of specialization that fetches you lucrative returns, ASE is the area to consider.

 IS Security Engineer

 Penetration testing or ethical hacking is the practice of testing a computer system network to look for possible vulnerabilities in the system that an attacker can exploit.
-The work of a Penetration Tester is to gather adequate information about the target before the test, identify possible entry points, and reporting back the findings.
+A Penetration Tester’s work is to gather adequate information about the target before the test, identify possible entry points, and report back the findings.

 Network Security Analyst

-The average annual salary for a cybersecurity Analysts ranges between $90,000 and $185,000, making a lucrative opportunity to pursue.
+The average annual salary for a cybersecurity Analyst ranges between $90,000 and $185,000, making it a lucrative opportunity to pursue.
 The salary range also varies based on the needs of a business and the expertise needs.
-To enhance your competitive and gain the relevant skills for a cybersecurity Analyst, you can pursue a certificate in Certified Information Security Manager.
+To enhance your competitiveness and gain the relevant skills for a cybersecurity Analyst, you can pursue a Certified Information Security Manager certificate.

 The Future of Cybersecurity Jobs

 According to the PwC Global Economic Crime Survey, cybercrime is ranked as the second most reported economic crime in the modern age.
-To mitigate the increasing risks posed by cyberspace, the demand for security experts will continue to increase, creating an arena of cybersecurity experts to detect fraud, malware, and cyber-attacks.
-The future will demand experts to work alongside artificial intelligence in order to increase their ability to detect and thwart breaches.
+To mitigate the increasing risks posed by cyberspace, security experts’ demand will continue to increase, creating an arena of cybersecurity experts to detect fraud, malware, and cyber-attacks.
+The future will demand experts to work alongside artificial intelligence to increase their ability to detect and thwart breaches.

-Keeping up with the demands of the cybersecurity industry will be a difficult job for those who do not invest in Artificial Intelligence and next-gen firewalls to enhance the ability to detect new threats as they evolve.
-Social engineering will continue to pose a huge security threat as the human factor continues to weaken in many cybersecurity environments.
+Keeping up with the cybersecurity industry’s demands will be a difficult job for those who do not invest in Artificial Intelligence and next-gen firewalls to enhance the ability to detect new threats as they evolve.
+Social engineering will continue to pose a huge security threat as the human factor weakens in many cybersecurity environments.
 As global enterprises start embracing AI technology, cybersecurity experts will be required to increase their interaction with AI to improve their skill set in meeting the demand for specialized expertise in cyber-security environments.

 Do you like this article?
 Share it with your homies!
 Subscribe to our newsletter to receive exclusive insights that can 10X your growth!